davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/customize.md

 # Customize

-## Plugin outlets
+## Plugin Outlets

-FormKit works out of the box with `<PluginOutlet />`, you can use them inside your form:
+FormKit works seamlessly with `<PluginOutlet />`.
+You can use plugin outlets inside your form to extend its functionality:

 ```hbs
 <Form as |form|>